go-gitea/gitea/docs/content/doc/advanced/hacking-on-gitea.en-us.md

 ### Updating JS

-To run the JavaScript linter you will need [Node.js](https://nodejs.org/) 8.0 or greater with npm.
-Edit files in `public/js` and run the linter:
+To generate the JS files, you need [Node.js](https://nodejs.org/) 8.0 or greater with npm.
+Edit files in `public/js`, run the linter and build the JS files via:

 ```bash
 make js
 ```

+Note: When working on frontend code, it is advisable to set `USE_SERVICE_WORKER` to `false` in `app.ini` which will prevent undesirable caching of frontend assets.

 ### Updating the API